i-love-coffee-i-love-tea/audogombleed.sh/docs/SECURITY.md

 ## Reporting security issues

-If you find a security vulnerability in audogombleed.sh, open an issue on the GitHub repository with the `security` label, or contact the author directly.
+If you find a security vulnerability in derakht.sh, open an issue on the GitHub repository with the `security` label, or contact the author directly.